 Any relevant manuscripts with an emphasis on communication and language in counselling and psychotherapy will be considered.
 The journal also publishes short research reports, book reviews, interviews, obituaries, and readers’ comments.

-Laura Thompson is a Chartered Psychologist and Lecturer in Social Psychology at Loughborough University.
+Laura Thompson is a Chartered Psychologist and Lecturer in Social Psychology at Birkbeck College.
 Her research is applied and ‘real-world’, focusing broadly on health, communication and socio-psychological approaches to occupational psychology.
 Taking an interdisciplinary approach, Laura draws across a range of methods, in particular conversation analysis, to help solve problems within the health sector, psychiatry and private or public companies.
 Her research aims to form the foundations for psychological treatments and interventions for individuals with health conditions, including schizophrenia and multiple sclerosis.

 Affiliation: Rutgers – State University of New Jersey

 I use mixed methods to investigate the communication and social practices used to negotiate interactions in a variety of health and mental health contexts.
 My scholarship consists of three intertwining threads guided by my interest in patient engagement in real world contexts.
 The first thread is situated in the community and reconceptualizes the notion of communicative competence by centering on what patients do in their everyday lives.
 Much of this work examines the situated communication practices of individuals diagnosed with neurological and psychiatric disorders to provide a grounded perspective on everyday functioning and community participation.